meetpatell07/kg-chatbot-vercel-ai/README.md

 - Read the FAQ document from `data/faq.md`
 - Split it into chunks
 - Generate embeddings using Google's embedding model
-- Store everything in Neon PostgreSQL database with pgvector
+- Store everything in Chroma Cloud (vector database)

 ### 4. Start the Development Server